Introduction

 Alternative Support Mechanisms

 In addition to these direct uses, biodiesel plays a role in broader transportation strategies.
 As part of a holistic approach to energy security, biodiesel is complemented by technologies that promote electric vehicles and natural gas use, helping to diminish reliance on fossil fuels.
-The maritime industry is also exploring the use of biodiesel as shipping and transportation logistics shift towards more sustainable practices.
+The maritime industry is also exploring the use of biodiesel as shipping and transportation logistics shift towards more sustainable practices

 Regulations and Standards